EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 1c.
 Changing File Names & Deleting Files

 There are a number of ways to change file names and delete files.
-You can do this in R studio by commiting and pushing your changes onto Github, but my preferred way is to
+You can do this in R studio, but my preferred way is to

 ## 1d.
 Undoing Commits